Radzell/WiderCircleTest/README.md

 - `dev`: Start the development server.
 - `build`: Build the production version of the app.
 - `start`: Start the production server.
-- `test`: Run tests using Jest and GraphQL Codegen.
 - `generate:schema`: Generate Prisma client and schema files.
 - `generate:migrate`: Push database changes with Prisma.